Derived from Czech beran

 Derived from Czech vlas

-"hair".
-The name probably referred to a barber or a person who bought and sold hair.
+"hair", probably referring to a barber or a person who bought and sold hair.

 Means "landowner", derived from Czech zem